Carr1005/passport-facebook-token-usage-note/README.md

 ```
 The declarations of `options.authorizationURL` and `options.tokenURL` are not used even they are passed to `OAuth2Strategy`. `https://www.facebook.com/${_fbGraphVersion}/dialog/oauth` and `https://graph.facebook.com/${_fbGraphVersion}/oauth/access_token` are mentioned in https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow.

-It once makes me think this module really does the flow from Step A to Step D again, which it's already been done on frontend when user log in by Facebook Login JavaScript SDK:
+It once made me think this module really goes through the flow from Step A to Step D again, which it's already been done on frontend when user log in by Facebook Login JavaScript SDK, because the callback of `FacebookTokenStrategy` returns an `accessToken`.

 ```
      +--------+                               +---------------+